JayJarosz/Guides/Manveers_Thundroid/thundroid_06_lnd.md

   `sudo cp lnd lncli /usr/local/bin/`

-# LND Configuration
+# Prepare LND Directory on External HDD/SSD
-Now that LND is installed, we need to configure it to work with Bitcoin Core and run automatically on startup.

 * Open session with *bitcoin* user.<br/>
   `sudo su bitcoin`

-* Create LND folder on your HDD.<br/>
+* Create a `lnd` folder on your external HDD/SSD.<br/>
   `mkdir /mnt/hdd/lnd`

-* Link LND folder on HDD to shortcut on MicroSD.<br/>
+* Link the `lnd` folder to a shortcut on the MicroSD card.<br/>
   `ln -s /mnt/hdd/lnd /home/bitcoin/.lnd`

 * Return to *bitcoin*'s home directory.<br/>
   `cd`

-* Check symbolic link.<br/>
+* Check the link.<br/>
   `ls -la`

 ![Symbolic Links](images/hdd-symbolic-link.png)

+# LND Configuration
+Now that LND is installed, we need to configure it to work with Bitcoin Core and run automatically on startup.

-* Create LND configuration file.<br/>
+* Create the configuration file for LND.<br/>
   `nano /home/bitcoin/.lnd/lnd.conf`

 * Paste the following configuration AND edit the `alias` (your node's public name) and customize your node's color.